 The Repaper Tablet’s A5 format makes it extremely compact and light, weighting just 462g (16.3 oz) with dimensions of 278 x 198 x 9 mm (10.9 x 7.8 x 0.35").
 This makes it very transportable and easy to pop into your bag and take on the go, like to your favorite café or park bench.
 However, the downside is that the Repaper Tablet is so light that it can slip or spin on a surface when you’re using it.
 We recommend placing a dish towel underneath the tablet to keep it in place.

 Depending on where you grip a pencil, you can’t even tell the Repaper Ring is there and it doesn’t get in the way of writing or drawing at all.
-If this does bother you, then reach for the Repaper Clutch Pencil instead, as it has the Repaper Ring built in.
+If this does bother you, then reach for the Repaper Clutch Pencil instead (sold separately as standard), as it has the Repaper Ring built in.
 It’s a slightly thicker, mechanical pencil that is a pleasure to use.

 Although the Repaper Tablet is so portable, the accompanying legal notice states that ‘The product is not designed to function on transportation vehicles (trains, cars, planes…) due to significant presence of electromagnetic waves.’
-We imagine that this has to do how iskn's ami (Advanced Magnetic Interaction) technology works with magnets measuring the position and orientation of the Repaper Ring in real time.
-This is a shame, as drawing on long journeys would be a great way to pass the time.
+This basically just means that due to how iskn's ami (Advanced Magnetic Interaction) technology works, the magnets may interfere with some onboard equipment.
+We didn't test this out ourselves, but iskn reassured us that their product can be used on planes and trains.
+This is great as the lightweight Repaper Tablet can easily pop into your bag and makes the perfect traveling companion.

 When in screenless mode, and using Bluetooth to connect to a tablet or smartphone, the Repaper Tablet boasts up to six hours of continuous use.
 It takes three hours to fully charge the Repaper Tablet using the micro USB cable via a computer.